 - the level of exposure to PFAS-containing foams

 - long-term prognosis and seriousness of your illness

 - if you experienced lost earning capacity caused by any disability that you suffered as a result of exposure to fire-suppressant foams.

 The two basic types of compensatory damages are usually medical bills and pain and suffering.
 Many cancer treatments cost an average of $10,000 per month, with some as high as $30,000 per month.
 Typically, a fair amount of compensation for pain and suffering is about three times the amount of economic losses.

 Our attorneys are dedicated to helping you get the compensation you deserve

-If you successfully prove negligence and liability in court, you may be able to recover compensation for both economic and noneconomic harms
+If you successfully prove negligence and liability in court, you may be able to recover compensation for both economic and non-economic harms.

 Non-economic damages are harder to estimate and less tangible, but with a significantly higher value than economic damages.
 These often include pain and suffering, and emotional distress.
-A personal injury attorney with expertise in toxic exposure cases can help you assess what benefits you might be eligible for and can advocate on your behalf to give you the maximum benefits possible.
+A lawyer with expertise in toxic exposure cases can help you assess what benefits you might be eligible for and can advocate on your behalf to give you the maximum benefits possible.